'No Choice but to Stand and Face the Music': What Went Wrong for USMNT

 And yet, it might have been the best group of American players ever.
 (Arena wasn't sure: "Is this the most talented?
 I don't know how you come up with that.
 The only way that you evaluate your program and the quality is the World Cup.")
 But even if they weren't the most talented group, they were close and shouldn't have failed to qualify in such spectacular fashion.

-There are exciting players coming down the pipeline, such as Schalke's Weston McKennie, Monterrey's Jonathan Gonzalez, the New York Red Bulls' Tyler Adams and an Under-17 squad currently undefeated at its age group World Cup.
+There are exciting players coming down the pipeline, such as Schalke's Weston McKennie, Monterrey's Jonathan Gonzalez, the New York Red Bulls' Tyler Adams and an under-17 squad that is undefeated at its age group World Cup.
 Don't forget that a little over 18 months ago, Pulisic hadn't played for the senior team.
 In international soccer, a lot can happen in a short time.

 Tuesday night, however, U.S. men's soccer was not yet ready to focus on the future.

-"We'll start looking at all of that tomorrow," U.S. Soccer Federation president Sunil Gulati said when asked what happens now, generally, and with Arena, the national team coach who was only set to manage through the World Cup.
+"We'll start looking at all of that tomorrow," U.S. Soccer Federation president Sunil Gulati said when asked what happens now, generally, and with Arena, the national-team coach who was only set to manage through the World Cup.
 "Tonight is get over the shock a little bit.
 Start thinking about tomorrow.
 In some sense, 2022 starts tomorrow for us.
 But not tonight."

 For the players, getting over the loss is going to take more than a night.